 A Grand Slam tournament is by definition an EGF tournament.
 The Grand Slam tournament will be sponsored by CEGO.
 In the cooperation contract EGF-CEGO it is fixed that CEGO will sponsor one Grand Slam tournament yearly in Europe until 2022.
 The concept of Grand Slam tournaments is designed to allow up to 4 Grand Slam tournaments within one year (similar to tennis).
 It is the goal of the EGF to find more sponsors for more Grand Slam tournaments.

 A Grand Slam tournament will have guaranteed prize money for all players.

-The mode of the Belgrade Tournament in 2021 will be:
+The mode of the Prague Tournament in 2023 will be: